djamestaft/CrossfitGym/docs/implementation-roadmap.md

 ---

-**This roadmap gets you from 80% complete to 100% launched in 2 weeks.
-Focus on the critical path items first, then enhance post-launch.**
+**This roadmap gets you from 85% complete to 100% launched in 1.5 weeks.
+CI/CD pipeline is ready, core API functionality is complete, and tests are passing.
+Focus on navigation components and deployment for MVP launch.**

 _Roadmap created: September 13, 2025_